 The 3 Things you should know in selecting the correct thermocouple connector.

-- 9 Different pairings of Thermocouple Alloys are used in the primary thermocouple connectors.
+9 Different pairings of Thermocouple Alloys are used in the primary thermocouple connectors.
 It is common for these alloy pairs to be referred as Calibrations and use letters to designate the type of thermocouple.

-- J, K, T, E, and N calibrations represent the most commonly used designs, sometimes referred as Base Metal thermocouples.
+- J, K, T, E, and N calibrations represent the most commonly used designs, sometimes referred as Base Metal Thermocouples.
 Type C, R/S, U (B) thermocouples are utilized in much more specific, and many times higher temperature ranges or applications.

-- The USA color coding is Different than the international guidelines and other countries across the globe.
+- The USA (ANSI) color coding for thermocouple connectors and wire is Different than the IEC (International Electrotechnical Commission) and other individual country color codes.

 - The metal alloy pins within the thermocouple connector can be capable of operating temperatures from Below Zero to above 2,000F.

-- These materials are typically Thermoplastics, Thermosets or Ceramics providing an overall range from - 40 F to 1200 F (-40 C to 650 C).
+These materials are typically Thermoplastics, Thermosets or Ceramics providing an overall range from - 40 F to 1200 F (-40 C to 650 C).
 Each material provides specific temperature range and mechanical capabilities along with cost considerations.